-Lee wanted to organise evening dance classes, however his employer changed his schedule at very short notice, which meant that all of his shifts would move into the evenings.
+Lee wanted to organise evening dance classes, however, his employer changed his schedule at very short notice, which meant that all of his shifts would move into the evenings.

 Lee was devastated as he felt he wouldn’t be able to fulfil his dream of teaching.
 He also had to cancel numerous international dance holidays that had been scheduled to fit in with his new work structure.
-He was forced to cancel all of his bookings resulting in him losing a secondary income, he felt let down and disappointment by his employer.
-With this in mind Lee took the decision to leave his current role and look for a job to suit his lifestyle.
+He was forced to cancel all of his bookings resulting in him losing a secondary income, he felt let down and disappointed by his employer.
+With this in mind, Lee took the decision to leave his current role and look for a job to suit his lifestyle.

 How Fair Start Scotland helped?

 Key worker Susannah, from The Lennox Partnership had worked with Lee before and was aware that he had become unemployed with no job prospects.
 She made him aware of the Fair Start Scotland service and how they can support him.